mayowaibi/mayowaibi/README.md

 ## Hi, I'm Isaac! 👋🏾

-- 🎓 Fourth-year Computer Science student.
+- 🎓 Fourth-year Computer Science major.
-- 🤖 Passionate about learning, with a keen interest in UI/UX design and mobile and web development.
+- 🤖 Passionate about learning, with a keen interest in full-stack web and mobile software development.
 - 🤝🏾 Feel free to [connect with me on LinkedIn](https://www.linkedin.com/in/isaac-ibidun/).

 ### 🧑🏾‍💻 Languages